aysonsteven/Angular2Directives/README.md

 These are the samples of Angular2 Directives.

 # Component
-    The Component is really a directive with a template.
-    It's the most common of the three directives and we write lots of them as we build our application.
+    Components are also directives.
+    Since directives are instructions components are directives because of the selectors, whenever you use the custom tags which is the selector of your component you instruct or tell angular that you want to display the content(template/html) of your component.

 # Structural Directives.
-    A Structural directive changes the DOM layout by adding and removing DOM elements.
+    A Structural directives are one of the most usefull directives for me, because these are the one that manipulates and control the DOM or Html elements.
-    We've seen three of the built-in structural directives in other chapters: ngIf, ngSwitch and ngFor.

 # Attribute Directives.
-    The Attribute directive changes the appearance or behavior of an element.
+    Attribute directive changes the appearance or behavior of an element.
-    The built-in NgStyle directive, for example,
-    can change several element styles at the same time.
+    You can control the styles and behavior of an element, you can modify several elements at the same time.
-    We can use it to render text bold, italic, and lime green by binding to a component property that requests such a sickening result.

 # Custom Directives.
     Custom Directives are custom made Attribute directives.

 # Documentation:
 https://docs.google.com/document/d/1UgtIjJZ461nVA4-Jo_pbDWshXZEKr8nLOhX55p6ZEl4/edit?usp=sharing